neilellis/easydeploy/README.md

     export MIN_INSTANCES=2
     export MAX_INSTANCES=2

-To understand these, let's look at where easydeploy downloads your project (from the previous section).
-As mentioned earlier we only support git and the git url will be built as follows

-    git@${GIT_URL_HOST}:${GIT_URL_USER}/${COMPONENT}

-The PROVIDER value will be used for the advanced scripts that include image creation and provisioning, let's skip that for now.

-The USERNAME value is the username that easydeploy should use to log into the machine.
-This user must be root or have password-less sudo priviledges.

-Finally the DEPLOY_ENV says which environment we're deploying too.
-This will also translate into a branch from git if the value is anything but the special values *prod* or *alt-prod*.
-It also is used as part of the naming system used by the provisioning scripts.

 ### Deploying

-    ezd -p <profile-file> deploy <ip-or-hostname>
+    ezd -e <environment> deploy <ip-or-hostname>

-The first time the script is run it will create the eeasydeploy ssh keys and tell you the public key.
-You will need to use this public key to grant access to your git repository - and that is why it is always listed at the beginning of a deploy.
+The first time the script is run it will create the easydeploy ssh keys and tell you the public key.

 Once the keys are created this command will deploy your application to the hostname supplied - run it within a docker container and keep it running using supervisord